 What is precision maintenance?

 Precision maintenance is an approach that can be implemented alongside any other maintenance strategy such as preventive, predictive, or prescriptive.
-While the other strategies focus on the when of maintenance, precision maintenance has a focus on the how.
+While the other strategies focus on the when of maintenance, precision maintenance is focused on the how.

 A precision maintenance program is an approach to maintenance where teams will use standard operating procedures to improve equipment reliability.

 Whether the task is aligning a shaft, reducing machine vibration, or fastening a bolt, precision maintenance leaves no room for technician discretion, imposing clear thresholds, tooling, and techniques to ensure the task meets industry best practices.

 Even when given the same set of procedures, maintenance technicians will often complete maintenance tasks differently.
 Each will read and understand work orders differently and have varying perspectives on the meaning of vague instructions.

 This is called variability.
 In production and maintenance, variability is the root cause of failing to achieve a quality outcome.